-The School District's cash basis financial statements do not report liabilities for bonds and other longterm obligations.
+The School District's modified cash basis financial statements do not report liabilities for bonds and other long-term obligations.
 Proceeds of debt are reported when cash is received and principal and interest payments are reported when paid.
-Since recording a capital asset when entering into a capital lease is not a cash transaction, neither an other financing source nor a capital outlay expenditure are reported at inception.
-Lease payments are reported when made.
+Since recording a capital asset (including the intangible right to use) when entering into a lease, SBITA or financed purchase transaction is not the result of a cash transaction, neither an other financing source nor a capital outlay disbursement is reported at inception.
+Lease, SBITA and financed purchase payments are reported when paid.